How to estimate the value of a home without the municipal assessment

 Who can appraise the market value of a property in Quebec?

 Accurately determining the market value of a property is a profession in itself.
 In Quebec, chartered appraisers are the best positioned do this work.
 Not only do they have the expertise to give an objective opinion of the value of a property as of a given date, but they are also governed by the Ordre professionnel des évaluateurs agréés du Québec.
 The requirements for becoming a chartered appraiser include a university education, professional training, an internship and an entrance exam.

 When you call on a chartered appraiser, they will conduct a systematic review of the real estate market and produce a detailed report.
 Appraisers are bound to be impartial and neutral; personal interests or preferences must not interfere with their work.
 In addition, banks will only accept a report produced by a chartered appraiser to determine the market value of a property, when refinancing for example.
 While a professional appraisal can cost several hundreds of dollars, you will receive an additional quality guarantee regardless of your property's value.

-Real estate brokers are also equipped to estimate a property’s market value and set a realistic asking price.
+Real estate brokers are also able to estimate a property’s market value and set a realistic asking price.
 However, their estimate will be more approximate and cannot be completely objective.
-That said, when you work with a broker to estimate the market value, you will not have to pay any fees, as the broker will pay themselves through the commission they make on the sale.
+When you work with a broker to estimate the market value, the broker will get paid through the commission they make on the sale.